 Helmets, helmet rental 40EUR per trip

 It is required to wear helmets on this tour.
 In order to guarantee optimum protection, we request that you bring your own helmet and - for your own safety - wear it on all bike tours.
-A limited number of helmets are available to rent, at the time of booking, thought it is highly recommended to bring your own helmet.
+A limited number of helmets are available to rent, at the time of booking, though it is highly recommended to bring your own helmet.

 Pannier rental: 80EUR per person per trip

 Neretva White Water Rafting Extension: 100 EUR per person.
-Includes extra night at Boracko Lake, Full Board, Transportation to and from the rafting.
+Includes extra night at Boracko Lake, Full Board, and Transportation to and from the rafting.
 This extension can be done after finishing Day 2 of your bike ride.

 Sarajevo City tour: 25 EUR per person, based on 2 people minimum